louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>
 <br>

-The next section on this page is a full length banner in list format which highlights the services that the stables provide.
-The final section on the front page is brief introduction to the different facilities at the yard such as the the riding facilities, tack room etc.  The text is accompanied by an image of the indoor school and the clear button linking the user to the facilites page to find out more.
+The next section on this page is a full length banner in a list format which highlights the services that the stables provide.
+The final section on the front page is a brief introduction to the different facilities at the yard such as the the riding facilities, tack room etc.  The text is accompanied by an image and button linking the user to the facilites page to find out more.

 <br>